T1000-Swift-Hail/PROJECT-2/README.md

 -  static cells( Name,location,phone number )
 image and label use
 - use the constraints
+for the profile browse Title chocolate inside (nameBostain,Location,phone number)
 - Navigation Controller Trending
 - Open your ViewController file Trending
 -  static cells ( table view section 2)
 section 1:Best sellers Belgian Chocolate section 2:New Releases Protein Chocolate

-### Make a login screen that is adaptive to the device appearance in Light & Dark mode.
+### Make  screens  is adaptive to the device appearance in Light & Dark mode.
+### make  localized in one other language

 ### User Storieschocolate:
 ##### user

+- As user open the login page see  user name and passward
+- As user browse the home page and select products
-- as user the home list the product
+- As user add the product to your shopping cart
-- as user To buy chocolate call buychocolate()
--as user shopping card
-- as a user for the profile browse Title chocolate inside (nameBostain,Location,phone number)
+- As user browse the profile of the application
-- as user Best sellers the chocolate
+- As a user see trends for the best sellers and new releases
-- as user New Releases the Chocolate
+- The user can see the order he choosing

 #### Deadline for this project :  Deliver the project by 9:00 a.m. next Thursday Nov.
 11, 2021